blake214/xml2xml-schema-change/README.md

 Stage TWO : Transform
 -------------------

-Once initialised, you can use the xslt_schema_serialised instance to transform an xml to the new xsd schema.
+Once initialised, you can use the xslt_schema_serialised instance to transform a xml to the new xsd schema.
 You create an instance of the transformer with one paramiter:

 - xslt_schema_serialised : This is the stored instance from stage ONE